mpasarin/sda/README.md

   `sda ... -v`                            - Show verbose comments.

-`sda <alias>` runs the command specified by that alias.
-Aliases are generally used as shortcuts/abbreviations for commands.
-You can combine multiple aliases or aliases and commands to run multiple commands, and include params that are valid for the commands.

 ## Configuration file
 A config file defines the different environment definitions and the environments that are supported.